salaboy/orchestrating-cloud-events/README.md

 # Questions?
 Issues? want to contribute to make it better?
 Please get in touch

+All the services, code and frameworks used here are Open Source, so I invite you to contribute back to make them better.

-If you have questions please create in issue in this repository or drop me a message in [twitter @salaboy](http://twitter.com/salaboy)
+If you have any questions, doubts or you want to contribute please create in issue in this repository or drop me a message in [twitter @salaboy](http://twitter.com/salaboy).
+Let's create aweomse things together!